How to Schedule Daily Backup in Windows 7/8/10/11 | 2 Ways

 Is it necessary to schedule daily backup in Windows 7

-In use of Windows 7, you’ve definitely experienced data loss or system failures that can’t be solved easily.
+In use of Windows 7 or other OS, you’ve definitely experienced data loss or system failures that can’t be solved easily.
 At that time you might be thinking, if only you had made a backup of the files or system in advance.
 But after that, you are very likely to ignore data backup as always.
-That’s why it’s necessary to set up an automatic task like daily backup in Windows 7.
+That’s why it’s necessary to set up an automatic task, such as daily backup in Windows 7.

 Your memory isn't always reliable, and it's inefficient to manually configure the same backup settings every time.
 In this case, the best way to keep the newest data safe in Windows 7 is to setup a scheduled backup.

 If you don't use computers very often, a lower frequency such as weekly or monthly may be sufficient.
 However, it might be a smart decision to do daily backup in Windows 7 if you meet any of the following conditions:

 Working on an important project;